 Thus, we propose an alternative diversity measure motivated by the \emph{energy of a system of equally charged particles}.
 Namely, given a constant $\gamma>0$, we define the Energy of a set of graphs $S$ as

 The parameter $\gamma$ affects how strongly we penalize small pairwise distances.
 In an extreme case of $\gamma \to \infty$, this measure becomes equivalent to Bottleneck.
-All our theoretical results hold for any $\gamma>0$.\footnote{We illustrate the effect of $\gamma$ on the obtained diverse configurations in Appendix~\ref{app:gamma}.} For our experiments, we use $\gamma=1$, so~\eqref{eq:energy} can be naturally interpreted as the average pairwise energy for a system of equally charged particles (we multiply by -1 to get a measure that is larger for more diverse sets graphs).
+All our theoretical results hold for any $\gamma>0$.\footnote{We illustrate the effect of $\gamma$ on the obtained diverse configurations in Appendix~\ref{app:gamma}.} For our experiments, we use $\gamma=1$, so~\eqref{eq:energy} can be naturally interpreted as the average pairwise energy for a system of equally charged particles (we multiply by -1 to get a measure that is larger for more diverse sets of graphs).

 Our toy example in Figure~\ref{fig:1D_energy} shows that when being optimized Energy leads to a diverse configuration, in contrast to Average.
-Regarding our formal properties, for Energy~\eqref{eq:energy}, monotonicity is obviously satisfied.
-To show uniqueness, we note that any multiset with pairwise different elements has some finite negative diversity, and any multiset with two copies of one element has diversity $-\infty$.
+Regarding our formal properties, monotonicity is obviously satisfied by Energy~\eqref{eq:energy}.
+To show uniqueness, we note that any multiset with pairwise different elements has some finite negative diversity and any multiset with two copies of one element has diversity $-\infty$.

 \begin{proposition} Energy~\eqref{eq:energy} satisfies both monotonicity and uniqueness. \end{proposition}